 In contrast, JJ and his crew risked their lives to save others.
 Even though the dice rolled against them and they were killed, they died in the selfless act of trying to save strangers.

-You have only one life to give, and nobody knows when you’ll be called upon to risk your life, so I suggest you pre-decide what you’re willing to sacrifice your life for.
+You have only one life to give, and nobody knows when circumstances will call upon you to risk your life.
+So, I suggest you pre-decide what you are willing to sacrifice your life for.

 - Will you risk your life following orders to achieve the current ‘interests’ of incumbent politicians?

 - Isn’t that what Hitler’s henchmen did?
 Wasn’t “I was just following orders” their excuse?

 - The realization that I could no longer support “national interest” as justification for the government’s use of military force caused me to exit my military career.

 - Every nation’s propaganda machine paints a patriotic picture, waves the flag, and calls its troops heroes, but the Bible says God will destroy all earthly nations because of their evil practices when the Messiah returns.
 There are no moral nations on the earth; all are corrupt in varying degrees.